minerllabs/basalt_competition_baseline_submissions/README.md

      Make sure at least version `4.5.11`  of `anaconda` is installed (By following instructions [here](https://www.anaconda.com/download)).

-     Also, if you are not on a machine with NVIDIA drivers that can support `cudatoolkit=10.2`, remove that dependency from the `environment.yml` file before trying to install
+     Also, if you are not on a machine with NVIDIA drivers that can support `cudatoolkit=10.2`, remove that dependency from the `environment.yml` file before trying to install.
 Then:

       * **Create your new conda environment**

             ```sh
             conda-env create -f environment.yml
             conda activate basalt
             ```

           This will install the `minerl` environment (containing all of the competition environments), as well as dependencies used in the training of the baselines themselves.

       * **Your code specific dependencies**
         Add your own dependencies to the `environment.yml` file. **Remember to add any additional channels**.
 PyTorch requires the channel `pytorch`, for example.